Ackerman Security ReviewBy - 10/12/2018

 Ackerman Security Equipment and Protection

-As marketed, their monitoring plans start at $19.95 per month.
-This price applies to their base package, which uses landline monitoring.
+As marketed, their monitoring plans start at $19.95 per month, which is less than what most security companies charge for entry-level monitoring.
+However, Ackerman’s entry-level price applies to their base package, which uses landline monitoring.
 Landline monitoring is a type of security monitoring that does not provide a great deal of security.
 The other problem is that few households still have telephone service.
 If you don’t currently have telephone service, adding a line will only increase your monthly expense.

 The entry-level service will monitor for burglaries, fires, and medical emergencies.
 Ackerman also has their own monitoring center located in Atlanta, which is UL Listed and CSAA Five Diamond Certified.